Why Missions? / Values / Our History

 Encounter with Christ in the poor

-It was no mistake that Jesus was born in Nazareth, a town analogous to so many of the places where our missions take place.
+It was no mistake that Jesus spent the majority of his life in Nazareth, a town analogous to so many of the places where our missions take place.
 It was no mistake that He was born into complete poverty and it is no coincidence that we can have a profound encounter with Him when we serve the poor.
 It could even be asserted that unless one has an experience of meeting Christ in the poor, you’re actually missing familiarity with a significant component of the true character of Christ.

 When you experience the heroic generosity of peoples offering you food when they don’t have enough to eat themselves, or giving you their bed so as to sleep on the dirt floor, you encounter Christ.
 Missionaries consistently report students being notably different from whom they were before the trip… and this is logical because any true encounter with Christ always transforms lives!